vault27/Foundation/ssl.md

 - All policies on NGWF and SSL decryptors are based on SNI or Server certificate, Server certificate is more accurate source.
 In TLS 1.3 it is encrypted.
 So it is more difficult to understand what to decrypt and what not.
 - Also, reverse DNS lookup may help
 - Correct application identification is only possible with decryption: gmail site is signed by Google cert and you will not be able to understand what it is exactly without decryption

-## CA
-- CA stays offline
-- CA signs subordinate CA: encrypts its hash with CA private key
-- Subordinate CA signs server certificate.
-- Server sends to client its cert + subordinate CA or many subordinates
-- Enroll means to send public key and identity information to CA , so CA can issue an identity certificate

-## Certificate

 ## Wireshark
 SNI filtering